Patient Rights & Responsibilities

 Complaint or Grievance Procedure is in Place

-- To discuss concerns or complaints regarding any aspect of your care, treatment, or stay while in the Hospital and you are encouraged to discuss such concerns or complaints with the Department Manager, person in charge, Administration or the Vice President of Organizational Improvement.
+- To discuss concerns about any aspect of your care, treatment, or stay while in the hospital, you are encouraged to speak to the Department Manager, Nursing Supervisor, or call Organizational Improvement Department at (317) 776-7230, or contact the Indiana State Department of Health toll-free at (800) 246-8909.

 - To be assured that your complaints will receive prompt attention.